Welcome to real history mysteries

 featuring the brilliant and winsome

 The Nicola Machiavelli historical mystery series, which will span the entire high Renaissance, is the brainchild of Stanford history graduate Maryann Philip.
-The first mysteries in the series, A Borgia Daughter Dies, Da Vinci Detects, and Martin Luther and Murder, have collectively sold tens of thousands of e-copies and consistently gotten 4 out of 5 stars on Amazon.
+A Borgia Daughter Dies, Da Vinci Detects, and Martin Luther and Murder have collectively sold tens of thousands of e-copies and consistently gotten 4 out of 5 stars on Amazon.

 Ms. Philip (a nom de plume) graduated with honors in "Renaissance Studies" (a self-created interdepartmental major) from Stanford University in 1975, having spent part of her junior year at Stanford's Florence campus, researching her honors thesis using original Italian texts in the Biblioteca Nazionale.
 She then went to law school (U. Chicago '78) and spent the next twenty-five years raising children and practicing law, with occasional time out to sing in small ensembles devoted to Renaissance music.
 She is now able to devote herself to her favorite period in history: the Italian Renaissance.